 Transaction structure

-The lease aligns with RFM's existing cropping lease rates and incorporates annual indexation with an incentivisation mechanism.
-The lessee’s return is comprised of farming operations and capital growth from development gains and land value appreciation, through the co-investment in the properties.
+The lease aligns with existing portfolio cropping lease rates and incorporates annual indexation with an incentivisation mechanism.
+The lessee’s return is comprised of income from farming operations and capital growth from development gains and land value appreciation, as a co-owner of the properties.

-RFM provides farm management services, providing further alignment within the transaction structure.
+RFM provides expertise and farm management services, providing further alignment within the transaction structure.

 Productivity developments

-These enhancements, including expanded water infrastructure and consolidated fields up to one km wide by two km long at Baamba Plains, increased annual planted areas and operational scale ahead of leasing.
+These enhancements increased annual planted areas and operational scale ahead of leasing.

 Development maps